w3f/polkadot-wiki/docs/maintain/maintain-bug-bounty.md

 ---

 > Note: The bug bounty program does *not* cover bugs on code bases that are external to or, written
 > on top of Polkadot, or that use Polkadot.
-To be eligable for the bug bounty program the bug has to
+To be eligible for the bug bounty program the bug has to
 > be a part of the Polkadot codebase, this includes protocols that Polkadot uses such as AnV, XCM,
 > GRANDPA, etc.